 In this vegan soup, I used a combination of almond milk and coconut milk.
 They created a necessary creaminess which is otherwise obtained by adding dairy.

 If you want this rustic Hungarian soup to be even creamier, use full fat coconut milk alone.
 The amount of it is little so you won't taste a coconut.

 This vegan cream of mushroom soup is really easy to make.
 In fact, it's ready in just 30 minutes and is flavorful, delicious and perfect for dinner.

-- 2 tbsp olive oil or vegetable broth
+- 2 tablespoon olive oil or vegetable broth

 - 14 oz mushrooms Portobello or Button mushrooms, thinly sliced

 - 4 teaspoon arrowroot starch or 2 tablespoon of all-purpose flour